thephpleague/uri-src/docs/components/7.0/modifiers.md

 In addition to merging the query, `mergeQuery` has:

-- enforced `RFC3986` encoding throughout the modifications;
+- enforced standard compliant encoding throughout the modifications;
 - not mangle your data during merging;
 - returned a valid URI object;